nacho692/pa-dlna-chromecast/docs/source/usage.rst

 default sink as the sink for this association, it is usually the host's sound card.
 See `Default/fallback devices`_.

-DLNA Device Registration
-""""""""""""""""""""""""

-For a new DLNA device to be registered, ``pa-dlna`` must establish the network address to be used in the URL that must be  advertised to the DLNA device in the ``SetAVTransportURI`` soap action, so that the DLNA device may initiate the HTTP session and start the streaming.
-This depends on which event triggered this
-registration:

-  Reception of the  unicast response to an UPnP MSEARCH SSDP.
-    The destination address of the SSDP response is the address that is being looked for.

-    MSEARCH SSDP are sent by ``pa-dlna`` every 60 seconds.

-  Reception of an UPnP NOTIFY SSDP, broadcasted by the device [#]_.
-    The DLNA device can be registered only if the source address of this packet belongs to one of the allowed network interfaces.
-That is, the DLNA device and the host belong to the same network on this interface and the IP address of this interface is the address that is being looked for.
-Hence the reason why an IPv4 interface is preferred to an IPv4 address in the ``--networks`` option.

-    The `UPnP Device Architecture`_ specification does not specify the periodicity of NOTIFY SSDPs sent by DLNA devices.

-``--test-devices`` Command Line Option
-""""""""""""""""""""""""""""""""""""""
+Testing encoder options
+"""""""""""""""""""""""

 The value of the ``--test-devices`` command line option is a comma separated list of distinct audio mime types.
 A DLNATestDevice is instantiated for each one of these mime types and registered as a virtual DLNA device.

-Use this feature to test the streaming part of ``pa-dlna`` or to debug the failure of a DLNA device to handle an encoder with specific options.
+Use this feature to debug the failure of a DLNA device to handle an encoder with specific options.
 The URL of the DLNATestDevice is printed on the logs when it is registered.
 Use a program that supports HTTP 1.1, such as curl for example, to collect the audio stream after the pulseaudio sink of the DLNATestDevice has been associated with a source (see above).

 DLNATestDevice URLs are built using the sha1 of the audio mime type and therefore are consistent across ``pa-dlna`` sessions.

+Limitations
+"""""""""""

+The HTTP server is started when the first DLNA device is discovered.
+If another network interface is activated later, a DLNA device may be discovered on this interface but it is unable to play the audio streams because the HTTP server did not know the interface IP address upon starting.

 :ref:`upnp-cmd`
 ---------------